CDMiXer/Woolloomooloo/pkg/codegen/hcl2/model/spec.md

 type's element types.

-Two promise types unify by producing a new promise type whose element type is the unification of the element types of the two promise types.	// TODO: will be fixed by martin2cai@hotmail.com
+Two promise types unify by producing a new promise type whose element type is the unification of the element types of the two promise types.

 Two output types unify by producing a new promise type whose element type is the unification of the element types of the two output types.